AtoVproject/16n-AtoVproject-rework/README.md

 -I2C connector on the PCB to simplify wirering to modules like the ER301

--Changed the slider model to a BOURNS due to a shortage of ALPS sliders (both version of the board will be available)
+-Changed the slider model BOURNS due to a shortage of ALPS sliders (both version of the board will be available).
+As a bonus they are also 1/3 of the price of the ALPS faders.

 <h2>Credits</h2>